 E-commerce includes selling and purchasing goods and services through electronic networks, which encompass a broad range of commercial activity, using web-based technologies.
 E-commerce provides services, including accounting, auditing, business law and ethics, computer science and management information systems, finance, marketing, and management.
 E-commerce helps increase productivity and create and maintain relationships with clients, distributors, suppliers, and strategic partners.
 E-commerce is generally considered to be the sales aspect of e-business.
 It also consists of the exchange of data to facilitate the financing and payment aspects of business transactions.
-This is an effective and useful ways of conducting business.
+This is an effective and efficient way of communicating within an organisation and one of the most effective and useful ways of conducting business.
 It is a market entry strategy where the company may or may not have a physical presence (Fraser, Fraser, and McDonald, 2000).
 According to Ducass and Kwadjane (2015), in an e-commerce eco-system, actors like digital platforms, logistics and distribution, and payment platforms will link up others, such as e-merchants, public authorities, manufacturers and buyers, and improve the efficiency of the business cycle.